LucasDelfino92/morrowindsharp/mwsimple.md

 > The case of Trackless Grazeland.ESP merits special attention.
 The mod will appear unticked, because it is missing a master file.
 However, following the steps mentioned above will remove the dependency on Texture Fix 2.0.esm, allowing you to play the mod without said mod installed.

-## CLEANING OUR PLUGINS

-**tes3cmd** lets us clean all active plugins in our load order, either individually or in mass.
-The latter process can take quite a while.
-For the purpose of this guide, we will only clean the plugins we know are dirty.
-For more information on how to clean plugins in mass, [**check the tes3cmd section**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tes3cmd).

-- Run Wrye Mash (**mash64**) in Mod Organizer 2.
-- In the **Mods** tab, right click on each of the following plugins and click **Clean with tes3cmd**.
-After the process is over, close the window.
-  - NO PLUGINS HERE.

 ## CONFLICT RESOLUTION

-There are a number of records we have to remove from certain plugins to increase compatibility between them.
-To do this, you will have to [**run TESAME in Mod Organizer 2**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tesame).

-Delete the following records from the following plugins:

-- **Morrowind Anti-Cheese.ESP**, for compatibility with **Properly Balanced Creeper and Mudcrab**:
-  - Creature mudcrab_unique
-  - Creature scamp_creeper

 **tes3cmd** also allows us to solve conflicts in leveled lists, generating a **multipatch.esp** file which will be placed at the end of our load order.
 This is very useful when, for example, you have a mod that adds new weapons to a leveled list while another removes items from a leveled list (such as Daedric equipment).